December 6, 2017

 Before you ask an existing donor to give again, make sure that you are following donor engagement best practices, including:

-• Timely, personal acknowledgement of the gift.
-This should happen outside of the acknowledgement letter.
+• Timely, personal acknowledgment of the gift.
+This should happen outside of the acknowledgment letter.
 Depending on the capacity of your stewardship program, as many donors should be personally thanked as possible.

 • Engaging the donor besides asking for a gift.
 This could be an invitation to a friend-raising event, something free, or a special opportunity to engage with the recipients of their giving.
 Invite them to a focus group to share feedback on a new program or initiative, or interview them regarding a new case for support.